devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 A setting applied to a node that influences the scheduling of pods.
 Taints can restrict which pods are allowed to run on the node.

 In Devtron, you can edit the taints of a node by going to Resource Browser → (choose a cluster) → Nodes → (click on a node) → Edit taints (available in blue).
-[Read More...](../user-guide/resource-browser.md#taint-a-node)

 ### NodePort